• Disease Overview

 The exact cause of the chromosomal alteration in SMS is unknown.
 The medical literature has indicated that virtually all documented cases appear to be due to a spontaneous (de novo) genetic change that occurs for unknown reasons.

-The remaining 10% of cases of SMS are caused by mutations in the RAI1 gene.
-These mutations may occur randomly with no family history (i.e. new mutation) or be inherited in an autosomal dominant manner.
-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.
-Mutations in the RAI1 gene lead to insufficient levels of functional copies of the protein product normally produced by the gene.
+The remaining 10% of cases of SMS are caused by changes (variants) in the RAI1 gene.
+These variants may occur randomly with no family history (de novo variant) or be inherited in an autosomal dominant manner.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
+The risk is the same for males and females.

 • < Previous section